 3. Check the area in front of the pulley.
 If the detector beeps continuously, there is a leak.

-Complaints about an air conditioning system generally fall into three types: Refrigerant/oil leaks, operating noise, and insufficient cooling.
+Air conditioning system complaints generally fall into three types: Refrigerant/oil leaks, operating noise, and insufficient cooling.